VelvetFireCircus/Velvet-and-Fire-SRD/ST-4/characters/sylvie/ERAW-PIN.md

    – Heat allowed to settle
    – Scene softens or ends

-No other exits exist.

 ----------------------------------------
 DESIGN NOTES
 ----------------------------------------

+• Undressing is contextual, not assumed
-• ERAW-PIN is recursive and self-sustaining
+• PIN is the sole intimacy root
-• All branches flow through the same root
+• All escalation loops through it
 • Power oscillation is encouraged
-• Disobedience is rewarded with play
-• Commitment is the only way forward
+• Commitment is the only true exit

 ========================================
 END ERAW — PIN